dochy-ksti/dochy/readme.md

 And actual copy happens on the part which is to be actually modified.
 Copying everything is also unnecessary.
 Rust's Arc is really magical.

-When comparing data and constructing diff, we compare current object with the cloned object on save, and compare pointers. it's very fast process.
+When comparing data and constructing diff, we compare the current object with the cloned object on save, and compare pointers. it's very fast process.

 On the other hand, we didn't do anything special on loading.
 If it's fast, it owes to Rayon.